chanioxaris/devops-docker-mooc/Part1.md

 ### 1.7

+The Dockerfile is located [here](files/Part1/1.7/Dockerfile)

+The script is located [here](files/Part1/1.7/script.sh)
-We will create our Dockerfile based on ubuntu 18.04.

-In the first first we will install curl command, then we will copy script.sh from local host to container.

-We also need to give execute permissions to our script and use CMD command to run it
+We based our Dockerfile on `ubuntu:18.04` image.
+Install curl command, and copy `script.sh` script from local host into the container.
+We also need to give execute permissions to our script, and a CMD command to start it.

-The script is located [here](files/1.7/script.sh) and the Dockerfile [here](files/1.7/Dockerfile)

-Build a new image from our Dockerfile and tag it as curler
+Build a new image from our Dockerfile and tag it as `curler`.

 `$ docker build -t curler .`

 ![screenshot](img/Part1/1.7_run.png)

-Create a new container from our newest build image in interactive mode to input the requested url
+Create a new container from our newest build image `curler` in interactive mode to input the requested url.

 `$ docker run --rm -it docker-clock`